eduardoluis11/keith-gd50/README.md

 Also, my project is complex since I had to make the entire level from scratch.
 With the only exception of the Portal project, all the walls and the floors for all the 3D Unity games in the course were already pre-installed with the game.
 Meanwhile, in my final project, I had to build all the walls and the floor for the combat arena present in the game using the Probuilds level editor.
 This makes it similar to the Portal project.
 Well, since the Portal project was more complex than pretty much every other project in the course, and given that I had to build levels in a similar fashion in my final project as in the Portal assignment, my game is more complex than most other previous homework assignments.

 ## Notes

 ### Disclaimer: Use of LLM AIs

-GitHub's Copilot and ChatGPT 4.0 were used in this project.
+I used GitHub's Copilot, ChatGPT 4.0 / Omni, the free version of ChatGPT, and Bing's AI to write the code for this project, as well a for creating the references in APA format in this README file.

 ## References